Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Case of At Most One Outlying Sequence

-\subsection{A Numerical Example}
+\subsubsection{A Numerical Example}

-In this subsection, we present a numerical example to illustrate Theorem \ref{result:1outlier}.
-Consider the binary alphabet $\calX={0,1}$ and $M=4$.
-Assume that there is exactly one outlier sequence and let $\mathrm{Bern}(p)$ denote a Bernoulli distribution with parameter $p\in(0,1)$.
+We present an example to illustrate Theorem \ref{result:1outlier} and Corollary \ref{coro:1outlier}.
+Consider the binary alphabet $\calX=\{0,1\}$ and $M=4$.
+Assume that there is exactly one outlying sequence and let $\mathrm{Bern}(p)$ denote a Bernoulli distribution with parameter $p\in(0,1)$.
 For any $(p,q)\in(0,1)^2$ such that $p\neq q$, we set the nominal distribution $P_\rmN$ as $\mathrm{Bern}(p)$ and the anomalous distribution $P_\rmA$ as $\mathrm{Bern}(q)$.
-Then the information densities (cf. \eqref{def:id1} and \eqref{def:id2}) satisfy
+We make the above nominal and anomalous distribution assumptions in order to demonstrate tightness of the inequality \eqref{def:lambda^*} in the theorem.
+For the above example, the information densities (cf. \eqref{def:id1} and \eqref{def:id2}) satisfy

 Furthermore,

 where $D_b(p\|q)=p\log\frac{p}{q}+(1-p)\log\frac{1-p}{1-q}$ is the binary KL divergence function.
 The variance $\rmV_M(P_\rmN,P_\rmA)$ is given by

 Similarly, we can also calculate $\mathrm{Cov}_M(P_\rmN,P_\rmA)$ (cf. \eqref{def:cov}) and thus the covariance matrix $\bV_M(P_\rmN,P_\rmA)$.